vrm-piyush/Python-Projects/README.md

 ## Description

 This repository is a compilation of Python projects developed for learning, practice, and exploration of different programming concepts.
-Each project is designed to demonstrate specific features of Python programming language and its libraries.
+Each project is designed to demonstrate specific features of the Python programming language and its libraries.

 ## Projects